mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

 Note that using a single regularization parameter $\lambda$ for a model including different edge types may lead to a different penalization for different edge types.
-This is because edge-parameters are scaled with the sufficient statistic they are assocaited with and this scale can differ across exponential family members.
-While we can bring Gaussian variables on the same scale by substracting the mean and dividing by the standard deviation, this is not possible for categorical or Poisson random variables.
+This is because edge-parameters are scaled with the sufficient statistic they are associated with and this scaling can differ across exponential family members.
+While we can bring Gaussian variables on the same scale by substracting their mean and dividing by their standard deviation, this is not possible for categorical or Poisson random variables.
 A potential solution would be to introduce a different penalization parameter for each edge type.
-This approach, however, complicates the selection of appropriate lambdas, because now a $u$-dimensional space of $\lambda$ values has to be searched, where $u$ is the number of different edge types.
-This is why we currently do not implement such a procedure in \pkg{mgm}.
-The second reason is that \cite{haslbeck2017mi} show performance benchmarks of Algorithm \ref{alg_1} for different edge types in a few selected situations, and find small differences due to the different scaling of variables.
+But this would make the selection of regularization parameters $\lambda$ considerably more complicated, because now a $u$-dimensional space of $\lambda$ values has to be searched, where $u$ is the number of different edge types.
+This is why we currently do not have a procedure in \pkg{mgm} that allows different penalties for different edge types.

-The performance of Algorithm \ref{alg_1} depends on the number of variables, type of variables, the size of parameters relative the variance of associated variables, the sparsity of the parameter vector and the structure of the dependency graph. \pkg{mgm} offers a flexible function to sample from MGMs such that the performance of Algorithm \ref{alg_1} in a given situation can be evaluated via simulations.
+The performance of Algorithm \ref{alg_1} depends on the number of variables, the order of interactions, type of variables, the size of parameters relative to the variance of associated variables, the sparsity of the parameter vector and the structure of the dependency graph.
+The best way to determine the performance for a given situation is therefore to obtain it with a simulation study.
+To this end \pkg{mgm} provides a flexible function to sample from MGMs such that the performance of Algorithm \ref{alg_1} in a given situation can be evaluated via simulations.